rayhannabi/RNAlertController/README.md

 RNAlertController *alert = [[RNAlertController alloc] initWithTitle:@"Message"
                                                             message:@"This is a demo"];
 [alert addButtonWithTitle:@"Got It" type:AlertButtonTypeDefault action:nil];
-[alert showWithCompletion:nil];
+[alert presentOn:nil completion:nil];
 ```

 You can also specify button styles when adding them.

-The following example shows how to create an alert with message and image.
+The following example shows how to create an alert with a message and an image.

 ### Swift